 Research conclusions

-The use of Fielder XT guidewire shortens the Procedure and increases the success rate of CTO-PCI and is also associated with reduced complication rates.
+The use of Fielder XT guidewire shortens the procedure and increases the success rate of CTO-PCI, and is also associated with reduced complication rates.

 Research perspectives

 Larger multicenter studies are required to better understand the relationship between the use of Fielder XT series (such as Fielder XT, Fielder XT-R and Fielder XT-A) guidewires and the procedural success of CTO-PCI via anterograde, retrograde, or hybrid approaches.